TvlanS/Delivery-Hub-Performance/README.md

 | 5              | JUMBO       |

-- **Counting rules:**
+- **Rules:**
   - If a parcel is scanned multiple times in one day, count it as a single parcel.
   - If a parcel is scanned over several days, count it once for each day.
   - If a parcel is scanned at different sort hubs, count it once per sort hub.

-- **Exclusions:** Exclude any records related to test shippers, test hubs, or tracking IDs containing the words "test" or "testing."
+  - Exclude any records related to test shippers, test hubs, or tracking IDs containing the words "test" or "testing."

-- **Sorting:** Arrange the output by sort hub name, date, and parcel size.
+  - Arrange the output by sort hub name, date, and parcel size.

 ### Required Output Columns:
 | Date       | Sort Hub Name     | Parcel Size   | Total Parcels   |